-Clinical Site Choice to Not Offer a Position/Affiliated Sites will maintain their affiliation with the Consortium even though the site does not have an intern placed at the site during that training year.
+Clinical Site Choice to Not Offer a Position/Affiliated Sites

+Affiliated clinical training sites may be unable to accept applications for their site for a given training year(s) or, after reviewing applicants, they may decide not to rank interns for that training year.
+Also, they may end up with unmatched slots after the matching process.
+Such sites will maintain their affiliation with the Consortium even though the site does not have an intern placed at the site during that training year.
 The affiliated training site continues to be a participant in all Consortium activities and decision-making.
 It is the assumption that Consortium sites will view themselves as long-term and ongoing members of the Consortium.
 Affiliated sites that have not offered a full or part-time slot may provide occasional or part-time supervised training opportunities for Consortium interns; these training experiences are designed to offer interns exposure to populations or clinical experiences that they may not receive from their primary training site(s).
 Training experiences at affiliated sites must be approved by the Internship Consortium Director and must meet the training criteria outlined in this Manual.